ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 In theory, a .NET Framework WPF application could be updated to run on Linux with Wine. .Net Framework's license prohibits use on any platform other than Windows. .NET Core is open source, MIT Licensed, and much more decoupled from Windows than .NET Framework. .NET Core is also where Microsoft is putting their investments so porting to .NET Core is a good idea even for Windows only use.
 Given the issues with .NET Framework, the first step towards Linux support is to port your application to .NET Core.
 There are many great documents available on how to port a WPF application to .NET Core.
 Microsoft's [Migration](https://docs.microsoft.com/en-us/dotnet/desktop-wpf/migration/convert-project-from-net-framework) page is a great place to start.

-It is a lot easier to debug and fix issues on Windows than it is on Linux so make sure your application is working great on Windows before you try it on Linux.
+It's much easier to debug and fix issues on Windows than on Linux, so make sure your application is working well on Windows before you try it on Linux.

 ### Install Wine

-.NET Core WPF Apps work well with current versions of Wine.
-You may run into issues with older versions.
+.NET Core WPF Apps work well with current versions of Wine, but you may run into issues with older versions.
 I have been testing my apps with [Wine 4.21](https://www.winehq.org/news/2019112901).

 Follow the instructions on the [Wine Installation](https://wiki.winehq.org/Download) page to install a Wine package which is compatible with your Linux distribution.
-I have had good success installing the development build available from WineHQ directly.
+(I've  had success installing the development build available from WineHQ directly.)
 Once wine is installed, you need to set it up.
 Running winecfg is an easy way to get wine to setup the configuration directory.

 ![](LaunchWinecfg.png)